 To mitigate the damage during these drops in demand, companies should focus on cutting downtime costs, machine maintenance costs, and spare parts inventory.
 Digital machine health data can inform you which machines or lines to shut down in periods of low demand to keep expenses down.
 You can also use those lull times as an opportunity to perform maintenance on other machines and prepare lines to become more efficient in the future.

-4. Make sure your workforce can still be effective when reduced and remote.
 In a pandemic, more than 40 percent of maintenance, reliability, and operations staff may be out sick for extended periods of time, according to Gartner.

 How can a plant continue to operate without all of its workers?
 Continuous machine monitoring and diagnostics provide the answers.
 Monitoring machines continuously and remotely provides the data you need to make informed decisions quickly.
 Machine health also eliminates unnecessary machine maintenance tasks and allows staff to collaborate remotely with each other and external experts.